September 22-25, 2016 – Season 5

 THE JURY IS IN!
 A jury forced to consider a homicide trial of a boy accused of murdering his father must decide: “guilty” or “not guilty,” with the instruction that a guilty verdict carries a mandatory death sentence.
 Life is in their hands…death is on their minds…and twelve slips of paper = twelve chances to kill!
 Reginald Rose’s electrifying classic explodes like twelve sticks of dynamite on the Judson Theatre Company stage.
-September 22-25 only!
+Starring two-time Emmy Award winner John Wesley Shipp (The Flash, Dawson’s Creek, Guiding Light).

 Meet the Cast